mikeb1/sparc/specification/Completion.md

   - Create comprehensive user documentation, including user guides and FAQs.
   - Develop technical documentation for developers and maintainers.
   - Prepare training materials and support resources for end-users.
+  - Document LiteLLM configuration options and best practices.
+  - Include examples of different model configurations and their use cases.

 - **Post-Deployment Monitoring and Maintenance**:
   - Set up monitoring tools to track application performance and user activity.